Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Conclusion and future directions

 \section{Conclusion and future directions}

-Neural random fields (NRFs), referring to the class of random fields that use neural networks to implement potential functions, received less attention with slow progress, but have their own merits as demonstrated in this paper.
-In this paper we propose a new approach, the inclusive-NRF approach, to learning NRFs for continuous data (e.g. images), with inclusive-divergence minimized auxiliary generator and stochastic gradient sampling.
-Our contributions in introducing inclusive-divergence minimized auxiliary generators and developing stochastic gradient sampling enables the solid development of the new inclusive-NRF approach.
+Neural random fields (NRFs), referring to a class of generative models that use neural networks to implement potential functions in random fields, are not new but receive less attention with slow progress, though with their own merits.
+In this paper we propose a new approach, the inclusive-NRF approach, to learning NRFs for continuous data (e.g. images).
+On top of prior work, the inclusive-NRF approach is the first in learning NRFs for continuous data by minimizing the inclusive-divergence and developing stochastic gradient sampling, with theoretical analysis.

-With the new approach, specific inclusive-NRF models are developed and thoroughly evaluated for a number of tasks - unsupervised/supervised image generation, semi-supervised classification and anomaly detection/one-class classification.
-The proposed models consistently achieve strong experimental results in all these tasks compared to state-of-the-art methods.
-These superior performances presumably are attributed to \textbf{the two distinctive features in inclusive-NRFs - successfully introducing the inclusive-divergence minimized auxiliary generator and performing model sampling by SGLD/SGHMC}.
-Intuitively, the revised samples from the RF will guide the training of the generator, and subsequently the generator will propose samples for the RF to sense the data manifold.
-This forms positive interactions between the random field and the generator, which enables successful joint training of both models.
+Based on the new approach, specific inclusive-NRF models are developed and thoroughly evaluated in two important generative modeling applications - image generation and anomaly detection.
+The proposed models consistently achieve strong experimental results in both applications compared to state-of-the-art methods.
+These superior performances presumably are attributed to the two distinctive features in inclusive-NRFs - introducing the inclusive-divergence minimized auxiliary generator and performing model sampling by SGLD/SGHMC in the augmented space.
+The auxiliary generator acts like an adaptive proposal, updated by using SGLD/SGHMC samples from the extended target density.
+Minimizing the inclusive-divergence tends to drive the auxiliary generator to have higher entropy than the extended target density, which is a desirable property for proposal design in MCMC.
+These features enable more efficient sampling and thus more successful learning of NRFs.

-There are various worthwhile directions for future research.
+There are several worthwhile directions for future research.
 First, the flexibility of the inclusive-NRF approach is worth emphasizing.
-The new approach enables us to flexibly use NRFs in unsupervised, supervised and semi-supervised settings.
-We anticipate the application of the inclusive-NRF approach to more machine learning applications.
-Second, although this work deals with fix-dimensional data, it is an important direction of extending the inclusive-NRF approach to sequential and trans-dimensional modeling tasks (e.g. speech, language, video, etc.).
-Third, the conditional distribution over labels given the observations in CRFs can be described by NRFs so that global interactions among labels can be utilized.
-A conditional version of the inclusive-NRF approach could be developed to train such CRFs.
-Finally, to facilitate future studies, we will release our code and scripts for reproducing the results in this paper.
+We anticipate the application of the inclusive-NRF approach to more generative modeling tasks.
+Second, although this work deals with fix-dimensional data, it is an important direction of extending the inclusive-NRF approach to sequential and trans-dimensional modeling tasks, such as speech, language, video and so on.